nathaniel-bennett/secureDNS/docs/primer.md

 > Performs the DNS lookup using TLS encryption over port 853 (DNS over TLS).

 > ### AI_NONBLOCKING
 > Has the DNS lookup return early rather than blocking for connections or I/O.
 > If this flag is set, the `getaddrinfo` function will return `EAI_WOULD_READ`
 > if the internal connection is waiting on a read operation, or
 > `EAI_WOULD_WRITE` if the internal connection is waiting on a write operation.
+> Once the operation will complete without blocking, 0 will be returned.
 > This option may only be used in conjunction with `AI_TLS`.

 > ### AI_CANONNAME
 > As the DNS lookup return the canon name associated with each address in the
 > returned addrinfo structure.
 This flag has no effect when `AI_TLS` is used,
 > as canon names are populated into the struct by default.

-## Applying DoT Lookup to Existing Code
+## Applying DNS Over TLS Functionality to Existing Code

 One of the SecureDNS library's main focuses is to make it trivially easy for existing code to upgrade plaintext DNS resolution to that of DNS over TLS.